-Five Books offers a plethora of interviews on the best books covering Ancient Rome.
+Five Books offers a plethora of interviews on the best books covering Ancient Romans.
 It can be hard to know where to start learning about the Romans, but there are some highly accessible books that are good and popular introductions to various aspects of the ancient world.
 As a general history of Rome, Mary Beard’s SPQR: A History of Ancient Rome is highly readable.

 Our interviewees recommend a number of novels set in Ancient Rome as accessible introductions to aspects of the ancient world.
 Mary Beard herself recommends The Last Days of Pompeii by Edward Bulwer-Lytton.
 She feels the book has been unjustly traduced for its famous opening sentence, “It was a dark and stormy night.”
 The book, in her view, offers a “fantastic reconstruction of the ancient world”.
 Adrienne Mayor recommends Winter Quarters by Alfred Duggan, the book she credits with getting her hooked on ancient history.
 Another recently published novel that gets our vote and has been widely recommended is Imperium: A Novel of Ancient Rome by Robert Harris.